bnaucler/gambot/README.md

 * Logic to determine 2nd game with reversed colors
 * UI to activate/deactivate players
 * Checkbox to show/hide inactive players in list
+* Only display 'add players to tournament' when applicable
 * Better (and consistent) error handling
 * Tournament history search by date
 * Refactor (go & js) and divide in multiple source files
 * Player statistics
 * Better looking popups
+* More clean dynamic HTML element creation

 ## License
 MIT (do whatever you want)